menny/menny.github.io/_posts/2015-04-09-migrating-to-robolectric-v3.md

 <br>

 ## Add-On Modules ##
-_Robolectric_ is now broken up a bit; the main library will only include Shadows for the main Android framework classes, and anything else (support library, maps, etc) is served as an [Add-On Module](http://robolectric.org/using-add-on-modules/).<br>
+_Robolectric_ was broken up to modules; the main library will only include Shadows for the main Android framework classes, and anything else (support library, maps, etc) is served as an [Add-On Module](http://robolectric.org/using-add-on-modules/).<br>
 I don't have much to say about that, other than: if you want a Shadow of a class that is part of an external library (for example, _support-v4_'s `LocalBroadcastManager`), be sure to include the right _Add-On_ (for example `testCompile 'org.robolectric:shadows-support-v4'`).
 You can access the Shadow using the _Add-On_'s specific `Shadows` entry-point (for completeness: `org.robolectric.support.v4.Shadows`).

 ## Missing stuff ##